heartsucker/securedrop-community-coc/CoC.md

 ## Preamble

-Like the broader technical and activism communities as a whole, the SecureDrop team is made up of a mixture of staff and volunteers from all over the world, working on every aspect of our mission—including operations, software development, mentorship, and building connections with great people and organizations.
+Like the broader technical and activism communities as a whole, the SecureDrop community is made up of a mixture of staff and volunteers from all over the world, engaged in various activities—including operations, software development, mentorship, and building connections with great people and organizations.